ForgeRock/id-dataweb-auth-tree-node/README.md

 Access Management must have network connectivity to ID DataWeb's cloud solution.

-## Create a new Authentication Tree
+## 6. POC Setup - Forgerock Authentication Tree

 ### Authentication Tree Diagram
 You can create many types of authentication tree to match your specific deployment.
 Below are 2 variants than can typically be used for simple setups.
 The integration of the ID DataWeb authentication solutions is done via the OAuth 2.0 node.